 I happen to come across your website and you started working with Sophia.
 In a very short time she was more fluid in her reading, she was more bold in trying to read difficult words and she was enjoying reading.
 Sophia will be starting school in a few weeks, my heart is content.
 I know she will start 3rd grade with the tools she needs to keep up with her peers.
 Don’t get me wrong we still have some catching up to do.

 My last comment is that we need someone like Paula, with her passion and dedication in every single classroom in America!
 We need people like her to help the struggling readers realize they CAN READ!

 August 18, 2011

 You changed Eric’s life.
 He was going into first grade and didn’t know his letters and sounds at all.
 We had to do something and then we found you.
 This summer has changed him totally.
 He now is excited to go to first grade instead of not wanting to go at all.
 He totally knows all the sounds, even the harder ones with two letters.
-We can hardly believe he is reading little books too.
+We can hardly believe he is reading little books before first grade.
 We would say try Paula for teaching your child if they are in trouble.
-Like her site says Your Child WILL Read!

 Corben and Melissa